outrigdev/goid/README.md

 - **Optimized for Go 1.23 and 1.24** on **amd64** and **arm64** architectures
 - **Future-proofed**: Automatic fallback to stack trace method for newer and older Go versions or unsupported architectures
-- **Universal compatibility**: Works on all Go versions and architectures
+- **Universal compatibility**: Works on all Go versions and architectures (via slower fallback for unsupported versions)

 ## Overview